smart-spectral-matching/ssm-service-catalog/README.md

 First, you need to [login to the GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)

-The fastest way to spin up a working setup is to use docker-compose top-level file:
+The fastest way to spin up a working setup is to use docker compose top-level file:

 ```
-docker-compose up
+docker compose up
 ```

 You can use both "bare metal" and docker during testing